We only ship to addresses in the USA. Live somewhere else? Please order from our international distributor. Click Here

 BK Magazine Marketing Mojo

-Posted by Maria Jesus Aguilo, Director of Subsidiary Rights, Berrett-Koehler Publishers Inc.
+Posted by Maria Jesus Aguilo, Director of Global and Digital Sales, Berrett-Koehler Publishers Inc.

-Maria Jesus is the Director of Subsidiary Rights at Berrett-Koehler Publishers.
+Maria Jesus is the Director of Global and Digital Sales at Berrett-Koehler Publishers.

 At Berrett-Koehler we have a very active foreign translations operation.
 Our books are routinely translated into several languages, and, unless the subject area of the book is of little interest to foreign publishers, we can guarantee that a book will be translated and published in at least one other language.